LutzGrosshennig/unity3d-AnimatedGridMovement-Camera/README.md

 Of course I need similar movement/rotation then thoose games so I started writting this script.

+# Usage

+* Attach the script as a component to your main camera.
+* Adjust the grid size to meet your grid.
+* Adjust the rotation speed multiplier to your liking.

 # The controls
 * 'W' Moves you 1 cell forward
 * 'S' Moves you 1 cell backward